 Eye of the Storm by Kate Messner – Kate Messer’s book will introduce young readers to the science of storms through the story of Jaden Meggs and her father’s knowledge of the eye of the storm.

-I really loved these Valentine’s Day inspired posts from the last party.
+Along with books, simple nature crafts and activities are a lovely way to keep older kids connected with nature.
+Take the older kids out bird watching – a surprisingly engaging activity that you can do all year round.
+I really love these Valentine’s Day inspired posts from the last party.
 Mommy Loves Trees created a printable and plantable Valentines for their friends.
 While Mother Natured gathered leaves to make beautiful hand sewn leaf hearts.